China–Russia relations: Cultural relations

 In the early 2000s, cultural ties between the two countries was lacking; Russian media paid more attention to the United States and the European Union, while Chinese preferred studying in Europe, Japan and the United States over Russia.
 The governments of the two countries agreed to boost cultural ties; 2006 was proclaimed the Year of Russia in China, with a Russian National Exhibition was held in Beijing and over 200 events held throughout China.
 2007 was declared as the Year of China in Russia, featuring some 200 activities in what was said to be the largest display of Chinese culture ever mounted abroad.
 2009 was declared as the Year of Russian Language in China, 2010 the Year of Chinese Language in Russia.
 2012 was declared the Year of Russian Tourism in China, 2013 the Year of Chinese Tourism in Russia.
 2016 declared was the Year of Russian Media in China, 2017 the Year of Chinese Media in Russia.

-In March 2013, the Voice of Russia and the People's Daily signed a news sharing agreement as Xi and Putin presided.
-On 13 October 2014, Russia Today and the People's Daily signed a cooperation agreement.
+In March 2013, the Voice of Russia and the People's Daily Online signed a news sharing agreement as Xi and Putin presided.
+On 13 October 2014, Russia Today and the People's Daily Online signed a cooperation agreement.
+Since at least 2017, the Cyberspace Administration of China has cooperated with Roskomnadzor, Russia's principal internet regulator and censor.
 In July 2021, the Russian-Chinese Commission for Humanitarian Cooperation agreed to mass-media cooperation.
 Tourism, especially from China to Russia, has seen a massive spike over the years.
 More than 2 million Chinese tourists visited Russia in 2019, compared to 158,000 in 2009.
 As many as 70 per cent of tax-free receipts handed out at Russia's airports go to Chinese citizens.
 By 2019, Russia has become among the top 3 travel destinations for Chinese tourists.
 After the Russian invasion of Ukraine and the subsequent deterioration of relations with the West, China's cultural popularity in Russia has grown.

 Mutual perceptions

-Since 1995, Russians have consistently held positive views of China.
-As of September 2022, 88% of Russians surveyed by the Levada Center view China favorably, with only 5% expressing a negative opinion.
-According to a 2017 BBC World Service poll, 74% of the Chinese view Russia's influence positively, with 18% expressing a negative view, while 44% of Russians view China's influence positively and 23% negatively.
-According to a 2019 survey by the Pew Research Center, 71% of Russians have a favorable view of China, with 18% expressing an unfavorable view.
-A YouGov survey onducted in the same year found that 71% of the Chinese think Russia has a positive effect on world affairs, while 15% view it negatively.